• Skip to primary navigation

 Yum

-These whole wheat blueberry muffins are made with wholesome ingredients like honey, coconut oil, and Greek yogurt to your make breakfast more nutritious.
+These whole wheat blueberry muffins are made with wholesome ingredients like honey, coconut oil, and Greek yogurt to your make breakfast more filling.

 First off – don’t be scared by the whole wheat flour, yogurt, coconut oil, and lack of sugar.
 I’m sure we’ve all had a bad muffin experience before that makes that combo of words strike fear into our hearts.
 What?
 No sugar?
 Its got to taste terrible then, right?